vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ## Important information

-The reports are generated on-demand:
+Please read this to avoid misunderstandings:

-* There are no real files on the server, all data is generated dynamically.
+* The reports are generated on-demand: There are no real files on the server, all data is generated dynamically.
 * When you `get` a file, or `mget` multiple files, the server will automatically create the requested file(s).
 * Some SFTP clients check the file size with a `ls` command first.